Inside: Easy to follow steps to make home decor accessories look like beautiful aged metal with paint! ➡

 Ones that I used to love but now never see the light of day.

 Sometimes it’s because my color tastes have changed.
 Sometimes it’s the material they’re made of.

-But who wants to rebuy all of their seasonal items since they aren’t really used that long every year?
+But who wants to rebuy all their seasonal items every year since they aren’t really used that long?